How to access Amazon S3 via Single Sign-On

 You may configure the following settings here:

-to avoid failed tasks and warnings in the log.
+to list all buckets, you can uncheck this option to avoid failed tasks and warnings in the log.

 |